What is 'candida overgrowth' or 'yeast syndrome' and can cutting out certain foods really help? Discover the truth behind this controversial diet.

 Like this?
 Now read...

-This article was published on 24th August 2017.
+This article was last updated on 8 August 2018 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.